Arthikrish17/Hudl_Tech_Test/README.md

 Test Pattern - Cucumber BDD (Behaviour Driven Development) POM is an XML file that contains information about the project and configuration details used by Maven to build the project.
 Link to the report : To view the report , right click on the cucumber-reports.html reveal in finder and then right click the report and open with Google Chrome or any other supported browser.

 To run the test :
+Install maven if you don't have it on your system - brew install maven And then test using mvn test.

-Prerequisite :Make the chromeDriver executable on any of the operating system , in my case it's mac so I hvae followed the below steps:
+Prerequisite :Make the chromeDriver executable on any of the operating system , in my case it's mac so I have followed the below steps:
 Go to the terminal and navigate to the folder hudl-login-tests and run the below command chmod +x chromedriver -First command